sybrew/the-seo-framework/readme.txt

 * **Added:**
 	* Quite a lot of new sentences, because two metaboxes got merged, and a new one arose.
+	* A markdown parser has been added to the plugin.
+This will be used for future translations.
 * **Changed:**
 	* Many sentences have changed, in order to better reflect the option usages.
 	* A few sentences have been updated slightly in order to be sanitized correctly.